haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 **Note** that in this definition we omitted the first 3 residues of each protein.

-Take a look at the tolm configuration file `protein-dna-basic.cfg`.
+Take a look at the TOML configuration file `protein-dna-basic.cfg`.

 <a class="prompt prompt-info"> Take your time to read the comments and relate parameters of this file to the information given above:</a>